Duncanma/Blog/content/Blog/x-men-legends-is-great.md

 ---
 date: 2004-10-09T22:22:00+00:00
-title: X-Men Legends is great&#8230;
+title: X-Men Legends is great...
 type: posts
 ---
 I've been playing through x-men legends for the XBox, which has been a lot of fun... kinda like Gauntlet but with the X-Men ... it isn't as much fun right now though, because I went and got stuck 🙂